anna-kozh/blog/_posts/2025-05-28-Onboarding.md

 <li>Onboarding delays were shortened, but not eliminated </li></ul>
 </p>

-<div class="callout message">"This tool is still too complex for our customers." - Support Officer</div>
+<div class="callout message">"This tool is too complex for our customers." - Support Officer</div>

 <div class="callout message">"Clients want to have more control over their configuration." - Account Manager</div>